makingkaiser/resume-gpt/README.md

 Then, download the csv file from "https://cdn.openai.com/API/examples/data/winter_olympics_2022.csv" and place it in the 'flask-server' folder.

-Then, navigate to the file path where the 'src' folder is and run 'npm install' in the terminal.
+Then, navigate to the file path where the 'src' folder is and run `npm install` in the terminal.

 This will install the required dependencies.
 Do not update them, but just run `npm start`, which should open up a localhost:3000 in your browser.